On Graph Odd Edge-Colorings and Odd Edge-Coverings: Some Special Cases

-If $d_G(v)$ is odd, then $d_{T_1\cup T_2}(v)$ is also odd.
+{\bf Case 2.} \textit{$d_{T_1\cup T_2}(v)\geq 2$.} If $d_G(v)$ is odd, then $d_{T_1\cup T_2}(v)$ is also odd.
 Consequently, we can derive an odd $3$-edge-coloring for $T_1\cup T_2$, consistent with the coloring of $F_1$ and $F_2$ provided earlier.
 Initially, we ensure that all edges incident to $v$ are assigned color $3$.
-Subsequently, for the forest $T_1-v$, we utilize Lemma~\ref{forest} to apply an odd $2$-edge coloring using colors $2$ and $3$.
-Similarly, for the forest $T_2-v$, we obtain an odd $2$-edge-coloring using colors $1$ and $3$.
-As a result, this yields an odd $3$-edge-coloring for the entire graph $G$, leading to $\min \text{ovl}(G)=0$.
+Subsequently, for the forest $T_1-v$, we utilize Lemma~\ref{forest} to apply an odd $2$-edge-coloring with color set $\{2,3\}$.
+Similarly, for the forest $T_2-v$, we obtain an odd $2$-edge-coloring with color set $\{1,3\}$.
+This completes an odd $3$-edge-coloring for the entire graph $G$, proving that $\min \text{ovl}(G)=0$.